types – Types information and adapters#

 Unlike

-, return None if not found.
+__getitem__, return None if not found.

-- get_oid(name: str) int #
+- get_oid(name: str) int#

 Return the oid of a PostgreSQL type by name.